tjhickey724/pythonintro/notes/functions_scope_of_variables.md

 ## Global variables can be viewed from anywhere in a program
+## but don't use global variables to pass data to functions!!!
 Here is an example of a typical Python function to convert degrees to radians:
 ``` python
 import math